NhanDoV/Lectures_notes-teaching-in-VN-/DSS_solutions_cert/Course: ML Practioner/Final exam (30-40 ex).md

 ```
 - [ ] The number of records that were correctly predicted.
 - [ ] How the predictions vary depending on a specific feature.
-- xx] Which features were the most important in the prediction for a specific record.
+- [x] Which features were the most important in the prediction for a specific record.
 - [ ] Statistics about the predictions, such as average and standard deviation.

 ``` diff